Great British Spring Clean litter picks postponed

 Then sign up for one of our Parks & Green Spaces mailing groups by contacting us with your name and your email address.

-If you’d like information in other ways please write in, call us or call in to our office on Palmer Street.
+If you’d like information in other ways please write in, call us or call in to our office at Frome Town Hall.

 *We’ll only keep your details for the purposes of sending you emails relating to the parks & green spaces you’re interested in.
 You can opt out of receiving the emails at any time – just tell us if you don’t want to receive them anymore.